arc80/plywood/repos/plywood/docs/Developing/NewModules.md

 <% title "Adding New Modules" %>

-<% note Note that the steps needed to add a new module are still a work in progress!
-The plan is to add support for simplified `modules.pylon` files as an alternative to the `Instantiator.inl` files that are described here. %>

-In Plywood, a [module](KeyConcepts#modules) is defined by adding a special C++ function to a file named `Instantiator.inl` somewhere in a [repo](KeyConcepts#repos)'s directory tree.
-This function is called an **instantiator function** and must be preceded by a line comment of the form:
+In Plywood, a [module](KeyConcepts#modules) is defined by adding a special C++ function to a file with the suffix `.modules.cpp` somewhere in a [repo](KeyConcepts#repos)'s directory tree.
+This function is called an **module function** and must be preceded by a line comment of the form:

-    // ply instantiate <module-name>
+    // [ply module="<module-name>"]

-For example, the [`primesieve`](https://github.com/arc80/primesieve) add-on repo, which was already described in the [Creating New Repos](NewRepos) section, contains a single [`Instantiator.inl`](https://github.com/arc80/primesieve/blob/master/src/PrimeSieve/Instantiators.inl) file:
+For example, the [`primesieve`](https://github.com/arc80/primesieve) add-on repo, which was already described in the [Creating New Repos](NewRepos) section, contains a single [`PrimeSieve.modules.cpp`](https://github.com/arc80/primesieve/blob/master/src/PrimeSieve/PrimeSieve.modules.cpp) file:

-    // ply instantiate PrimeSieve
+    // [ply module="PrimeSieve"]
-    void inst_PrimeSieve(TargetInstantiatorArgs* args) {
+    void module_PrimeSieve(ModuleArgs* args) {
         args->buildTarget->targetType = BuildTargetType::EXE;
         args->addSourceFiles(".", false);
         args->addTarget(Visibility::Private, "runtime");
     }

+The name of the function itself (in this case, `module_PrimeSieve`) isn't really important, except that it must be unique across all `.modules.cpp` files in the current repo.
+By convention, the name of the function starts with `module_`.

-Each time PlyTool instantiates a [compilation target](KeyConcepts#targets), such as when running [`plytool generate`](PlyTool), it calls instantiator functions like the one above to initialize the target.
+Each time PlyTool instantiates a [compilation target](KeyConcepts#targets), such as when running [`plytool generate`](PlyTool), it calls a module function like the one above to initialize the target.

-## Operations Performed by an Instantiator Function
+## Operations Performed by a Module Function

 The following is a list of operations that can be performed when initializing a target: